 The Prime Directive’s purpose is to set the right environment to review the past work cycle, without apportioning blame.
 It promotes the idea that everyone did their best, given the circumstances.

 Running anonymous Retrospectives can almost ensure your sessions are blameless.
-They can be a great tool to build trust between people, specially in recently formed teams.
+They can be a great tool to build trust between people, especially in recently formed teams.

 More about Agile Retrospectives:

 Are you adopting or looking to improve your Agile practices?
 Is your team remote?
 If your answer to any of these questions is ‘yes’, you should check out our products for distributed teams.
 We focus on making communication more effective and easier for remote teams.